Veterinary Nurse (Small Animal Medicine)

 - Continuously monitor patient care and status.
 This would include feeding schedules, cage and run maintenance, feed and watering protocols, and animal appearance.

 - Participate in teaching demonstrations as directed by Small Animal Medicine supervisor or clinical faculty.
 Take an active role in the supervision and training of fourth year veterinary students in current technical aspects of Small Animal Medicine to include such areas as injection techniques, indwelling catheter maintenance, clipper care, and maintenance of fluid therapy patients, proper restraint techniques and safety protocol.
 Participation in orientation for new student rotations.

 Research Assistant – The nurse will assist with clinical research projects by coordinating patient visits, supervising treatment protocols, and collecting the needed data.

 ||Must be registered as a paraprofessional under the authority of the Kansas Board of Veterinary Medical Examiners within six months of employment.

-For a Veterinary Technician I: Completion of a two year college program in veterinary and animal technology accredited by the American Veterinary Medical Association.
+For a Veterinary Nurse I: Completion of a two year college program in veterinary and animal technology accredited by the American Veterinary Medical Association.